micheldiemer/IEEE754_And_String_Encodings/README.md

     and special values : nan inf +0 -0 and more

 The same 64 bit values can mean a lot of different things :
 * unsigned long long value from 0 to 2^64 - 1
 * signed long long value from 6 2^63 to 2^63 - 1
 * 2 utf-32 characters
-    * 8 ascii caracters
+* 8 cp1252 / latin_1 characters
 * 1 IEEE754 64 bits double (float with double precision)
 * 2 IEEE754 32 bits floats
 * ... and more

 Both programs aim at taking some binary (or string) input, packing it into bytes